NVIDIA/ContrastiveLosses4VRD/README.md

 `convert_vrd_anno_to_coco_format.py` creates object detection annotations from the new annotations generated above, which are required by the dataloader during training.

 ## Pre-trained Object Detection Models
 Download pre-trained object detection models [here](https://drive.google.com/open?id=1NrqOLbMa_RwHbG3KIXJFWLnlND2kiIpj).
 Unzip it under the root directory. **Note:** We do not include code for training object detectors.
-Please refer to  [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch) for this.
+Please refer to the "(Optional) Training Object Detection Models" section in [Large-Scale-VRD.pytorch](https://github.com/jz462/Large-Scale-VRD.pytorch) for this.

 ## Our Trained Relationship Detection Models
 Download our trained models [here](https://drive.google.com/open?id=1mVnkZXdlg1ClVF5cGrSgQm31Q3Z0ZcNX).
 Unzip it under the root folder and you should see a `trained_models` folder there.